P-class patrol boat

-The P class, nominally described as "patrol boats", was in effect a class of British coastal sloops.
-Twenty-four ships to this design were ordered in May 1915 (numbered P.11 to P.34) and another thirty between February and June 1916 (numbered P.35 to P.64) under the Emergency War Programme for the Royal Navy in the First World War, although ten of the latter group were in December 1916 altered on the stocks before launch for use as decoy Q-ships and were renumbered as PC-class sloops.
+The P class were a series of patrol boats operated by the Royal Navy during the First World War.
+Twenty-four ships to this design were ordered in May 1915 (numbered P.11 to P.34) and another thirty between February and June 1916 (numbered P.35 to P.64) under the Emergency War Programme for the Royal Navy in the First World War.
+Ten of the latter group were in December 1916 altered on the stocks before launch for use as decoy Q-ships and were renumbered as PC-class patrol boats.
 None were named initially, although in 1925 P.38 was given the name Spey.

-These vessels were designed to replace destroyers in coastal operations, but had twin screws, a very low freeboard, ram bows of hardened steel, a sharply cutaway funnel and a small turning circle.
+These vessels were designed to replace destroyers in coastal operations but had twin screws, a very low freeboard, ram bows of hardened steel, a sharply cutaway funnel and a small turning circle.
 Clearly seen as the linear descendants of the late 19th century steam torpedo boats and coastal destroyers, many were fitted with the 14-inch torpedo tubes removed from old torpedo boats.

 With the survival of a builder's diary by William Bartram, full details of the sea trials of P.23 on 21 June 1916 exist.
 She worked up to 21.8 kn.
-Bartram's commissioned a model from Sunderland modelmaker C Crawford & Sons and this model, in the collections of Sunderland Museum and Heritage Service, is stored in the model store of Tyne & Wear Archives & Museums Service at the Discovery Museum.
+Bartram's commissioned a model from Sunderland model maker C Crawford & Sons and this model, in the collections of Sunderland Museum and Heritage Service, is stored in the model store of Tyne & Wear Archives & Museums Service at the Discovery Museum.

-PC class sloops
+PC-class sloops

 Ten of these ships were completed as Q-ships, with their numbers being altered by the addition of a "C" after the "P".
-These were termed the PC class sloops.
-A further batch of ten ships were ordered in 1917 (PC.65 to PC.70 in January, and PC.71 to PC.74 in June) as PC class sloops.
+These were termed the PC-class sloops.
+A further batch of ten ships were ordered in 1917 (PC.65 to PC.70 in January, and PC.71 to PC.74 in June).
 These were built to resemble small merchant vessels for use as decoy (Q) ships, and were alternatively known as "PQ" boats.
 Again, none were named, although in 1925 PC.73 was given the name Dart, while PC.55 and PC.69 were named Baluchi and Pathan respectively upon transfer to the Royal Indian Navy in May 1922.